The Jesus Lizard: Second reunion (2017–present)

+Musical style and influences

+Jesus Lizard's sound, with its scathing mix of piercing guitar, machine-like drums, propulsive bass guitar, and deranged vocals, has often been classified as noise rock.
+The band has rejected this label, however, with Mac McNeilly stating that, "I do not think we ever looked at ourselves that way, though.
+Rather, we were a band that played rock music under the big umbrella of rock."
+David Yow has described the band's music as "four white guys who liked to play a cross between Led Zeppelin and the Birthday Party."

-Their music featured a scathing mix of piercing guitar, machine-like drums, propulsive bass guitar, and psychotic vocals.
-Denison's stinging guitar often served more as texture or coloring than as a rhythm or lead instrument, while the rhythm section's stops and starts were simultaneously precise and brutal.
-David Sprague suggests that "Yow's disjointed couplets" are reminiscent of a "preacher speaking in tongues."
-Denison cited in his primary influences, british guitarists such as John McGeoch from Siouxsie and the Banshees and Magazine, Andy Gill from Gang of Four, Geordie Walker from Killing Joke, Keith Levene from Public Image Ltd, and bands of the US underground scenes like Black Flag, Hüsker Dü, Butthole Surfers and Big Black.
+Duane Denison's playing is influenced by British guitarists such as John McGeoch from Siouxsie and the Banshees and Magazine for his work on Juju in particular, Andy Gill from Gang of Four, Geordie Walker from Killing Joke, Keith Levene from Public Image Ltd, and bands of the US underground scenes like Black Flag, Hüsker Dü, Butthole Surfers and Big Black.
 Denison said that he wanted to mix "the post-punk, minimalist thing with the more, ... esoteric, porgy vibe."

 Albini typically kept vocals "low in the mix," or much less prominent than was typical of rock and roll recordings.
 In Our Band Could Be Your Life, Michael Azerrad writes that "on the Jesus Lizard albums Albini recorded, singer David Yow sounds like a kidnap victim trying to howl through the duct tape over his mouth; the effect is horrific."
+David Sprague suggests that "Yow's disjointed couplets" are reminiscent of a "preacher speaking in tongues."
 Yow doesn't consider himself a singer in the usual sense, but rather, thinks of himself as a vocal stylist.
 While appreciated as a unique vocalist, Yow was more often cited for his confrontational antics on-stage, often leaping into the crowd or taking off his clothes.
 He was also known to lick members of the crowd while climbing all over them and sometimes striking up conversation mid-song.

+Legacy

-The band have been cited as an influence or as a favorite by Nirvana, Whores, KEN Mode, Bill Kelliher of Mastodon, Botch, Converge, Brand New, Gouge Away, METZ, Steve Albini, Alexis S.F.
-Marshall of Daughters, Sara Lund of Unwound, Jim Suptic of The Get Up Kids, Jawbreaker, Johnny Temple of Girls Against Boys, Wes Borland of Limp Bizkit, Red Fang, Joe Lally of Fugazi, Henry Rollins, Helmet, Lydia Lunch and many others.
+The band have been cited as an influence or a favorite by acts including Nirvana, OK Go frontman Damian Kulash, Gouge Away, KEN Mode, Bill Kelliher of Mastodon, Whores, Botch, Converge, Brand New, Chat Pile, METZ, Alexis Marshall of Daughters, Sara Lund of Unwound, Jim Suptic of The Get Up Kids, Jawbreaker, Johnny Temple of Girls Against Boys, Wes Borland of Limp Bizkit, Red Fang, Joe Lally of Fugazi, Henry Rollins, Helmet, and Lydia Lunch.

+Albini described them as "the best band of the 90s, hands down ...
+They were a great band and they changed music for the better.
+Their music was more rigorous and more adventurous than all their peers, and they worked their asses off."
+However, he criticized their decision to sign to Capitol, a major label, saying it doomed them to "become a third-string act for a big corporation that didn't give a shit about them or their audience".